-Stop getting lost in the details and focus on the basics.
-Eat three balanced meals made mostly of whole foods each day.
-Add in a balanced snack if you’re hungry.
+When you find yourself getting lost in the details try to press pause and refocus on the basics.
+Eat 3 balanced meals made mostly of whole foods each day.
+Include a balanced snack if you’re hungry.

-When you start eating breakfast, lunch and dinner regularly, you’ll find you can eat complete meals like everyone else who has a healthy relationship with food and is a healthy weight.
+When you start eating breakfast, lunch and dinner regularly, you’ll find you can eat complete meals; just like everyone else who has a healthy relationship with food and is a healthy weight.

-Once you’ve normalized your relationship with food and eating has been a non-issue for a while, then start considering healthier alternatives to the staples you’re already eating.
+Once you’ve got the big, important things in place (3 balanced meals a day), start considering healthier alternatives to the staples you’re already eating.